jeremykittel/spring-ai/README.md

-# skeleton-starter-hilla-react-gradle

-This project can be used as a starting point to create your own Hilla application with React, Spring Boot, and Gradle.
-It contains all the necessary configuration and some placeholder files to get you started.
+# Demo Application using Spring AI

+This project is to show how to use Spring AI to create a ChatBot using OpenAI/ChatGpt API and RAG  using an in-memory SimpleVectorStore to store some documents about Jeremy Kittel.

 ## Running the application